BrendanxP/RUG_TinyML/README.md

+# Supplementary material for the RUG TinyML course

+This course uses tiny machine learning on the Arduino Nano BLE, which requires several driver packages to function properly.
+This repository is a modified version from the Harvard EDX TinyML courses, namely; *Fundamentals of TinyML*, *Applications of TinyML* and *Deploying TinyML*.

+# Below is the README file from the original GitHub repository:

-# Based on the Harvard_TinyMLx Arduino Library
+## Based on the Harvard_TinyMLx Arduino Library

 Source code and examples for using and testing your Tiny Machine Learning Kit and Shield.